sri299792458/legged_gym_dream/README.md

 # Isaac Gym Environments for Legged Robots #

 This repository provides the environment used to train ANYmal (and other robots) to walk on rough terrain using NVIDIA's Isaac Gym.
-It includes all components needed for sim-to-real transfer: actuator network, friction & mass randomization, noisy observations and random pushes during training.
+It includes all components needed for sim-to-real transfer: actuator network, friction & mass randomization, noisy observations, and random pushes during training.

+## Updates in This Fork

+This fork of the original repository incorporates the implementation of the ["DreamWaQ"](https://arxiv.org/abs/2301.10602) paper, which focuses on robust quadrupedal locomotion using deep reinforcement learning.
+The following enhancements have been made:

+- **Beta-Variational Auto Encoder**: Integrated into the `actor_critic.py`.
+- **History Wrapper**: Added for recording observation histories.
+- **Unitree Go1 URDF**: Included the URDF model of the Unitree Go1 robot.
+- **Deploy Policy**: Added functionality to execute the trained policy on real hardware, adapted from the ["Walk These Ways"](https://github.com/Improbable-AI/walk-these-ways) repository.

 **Maintainer**: Nikita Rudin
 **Affiliation**: Robotic Systems Lab, ETH Zurich
 **Contact**: rudinn@ethz.ch

 ---